The AP Interview: Exiled artist Ai Weiwei on Beijing Games

 AP Sports Writer

-Even before his fame landed him the design job, Ai had been an unrelenting critic of the Chinese Communist Party.
-He was jailed in 2011 in China for unspecified crimes and is now an outspoken dissident who lives in exile in Portugal.
-He has also lived in exile in Germany — he still maintains a studio there — and in Britain.

-His art — ranging from sculpture to architecture to photography, video and the written word — is almost always provocative, and he’s scathing about censorship and the absence of civil liberties in his native country.

-His memoir — “1000 Years of Joys and Sorrows” — was published last year and details the overlap of his life and career with that of his father Ai Qing, a famous poet who was sent into internal exile in 1957, the year Ai Weiwei was born.

-Ai writes in his memoir: “The year I was born, Mao Zedong unleashed a political storm — the Anti-Rightist Campaign, designed to purge “rightist” intellectuals who had criticized the government.
-The whirlpool that swallowed up my father upended my life too, leaving a mark on me that I carry to this day.”

-He quotes his father: “To suppress the voices of the people is the cruelest form of violence.”

-Ai responded to a list of questions by email from the Associated Press.
-He used his dashed hopes for the Bird’s Nest to illustrate how China has changed since 2008.
+Now the Bird’s Nest is about to host the Feb.
+4 opening ceremony for the Winter Olympics, and Ali expects more of the same.

-“As an architect my goal was the same as other architects, that is, to design it as perfectly as possible,” Ai wrote to Associated Press.
+“As an architect, my goal was the same as other architects, that is, to design it as perfectly as possible,” Ai told The Associated Press in an interview over email.
 “The way it was used afterwards went in the opposite direction from our ideals.
 We had hoped that our architecture could be a symbol of freedom and openness and represent optimism and a positive force, which was very different from how it was used as a promotional tool in the end.”

+Even before his fame landed him the design job working with a Swiss architectural firm, Ai had been an unrelenting critic of the Chinese Communist Party.
+He was jailed in 2011 in China for unspecified crimes and now lives in exile in Portugal.
+He has also lived in exile in Germany — he still maintains a studio there — and in Britain.

+His art — which also includes sculpture, photography, video and the written word — is almost always provocative, and he offers scathing commentary on the censorship and lack of civil liberties in his homeland.

+He used his dashed hopes for the Bird’s Nest to illustrate how China has changed since 2008, a time that the Olympics were seen as a “coming out” party for China.

-The 2008 Olympics are usually seen as a “coming out” party for China, When the IOC awarded Beijing the Olympics in 2001, it said they could help improve human rights.
-Ai, instead, termed the 2008 Olympics a “low point” as migrant workers were forced out of the city, small shops were shuttered and street vendors removed, and blocks-long billboards popped up, painted with palm trees and beach scenes to hide shabby neighborhoods from view.
+When the International Olympic Committee awarded Beijing the Olympics in 2001, it said the Games could help improve human rights.
+But Ai termed the 2008 Olympics a “low point” as migrant workers were forced out of the city, small shops were shuttered and street vendors removed.
+Blocks-long billboards popped up, painted with palm trees and beach scenes, to hide shabby neighborhoods from view.

 “The entire Olympics took place under the situation of a blockade,” Ai told AP.
-“For the general public there was no joy in participation.
-Instead, there was a close collaboration between International Olympic Committee and the Chinese regime, who put on a show together in order to obtain economic and political capital.”
+“For the general public, there was no joy in participation.
+Instead, there was a close collaboration between the IOC and the Chinese regime, “who put on a show together in order to obtain economic and political capital.”

+His memoir “1,000 Years of Joys and Sorrows” was published last year.
+It details the overlap of his life and career with that of his father, Ai Qing, a famous poet who was sent into internal exile in 1957, the year Ai Weiwei was born.

-Ai writes in his book that he watched the opening ceremony away from the stadium on a television screen, and jotted down the following.
+In the book, Ai writes that he watched the opening ceremony away from the stadium on a television screen, and jotted down the following.

 The IOC and China again say the Olympics are divorced from politics.
 China, of course, has political ends in mind.
 For the IOC, the Olympics are a sports business that generates billions in sponsor and television income.